shw146/Group-25-SlotMachine/step2/STEP2-RESULTS.md

 Step 2 winners: 30, 29, 12

+Unfortunately, after the refinement, 19 and 49 did not turn out well, moving in the opposite direction of what we really wanted.
+For instance, 49 totally broke and no longer really seemed to work as a slot machine.
+We could have tried to refine it more to get it back to what we wanted it to be, but that would have been against the point of the assignment, so instead we scrapped them.

 Notable portions:
 1. light colors
 2. slow down at the end of the spin